Rangerz132/spendguard-app/README.md

 - Activity History: View and manage the latest transactions in an organized timeline.

 - Analytics & Charts: Gain insights into spending patterns with dynamic visualizations.
-(To Do)

 - User Authentication: Secure login and account management using Auth0.
 (To Do)